drummonds/hugo-golunr/README.md

 ## Tidying
 I have moved the code to a standard format for a command line format and added a mod.ls

+## Change History

+### V1.0.0 2023-03-31

+- Breaking change change location to be relative so can reuse json with local build as well as remote.